-General learning goal: The student will explain the concept of "de-escalation of force".
+General Learning Goal: The student will explain the concept of "de-escalation of force".

-1. The student will explain and discuss necessary verbal skills and the role they play in the de-escalation of force.
+- 1. The student will explain and discuss necessary verbal skills and the role they play in the de-escalation of force.

 - a.
 Types of skills

 - 2. Verbal

 - 3. Non-verbal

 - 4. Interpersonal communication

 - a.
 Listening

 - b.
 Physical

+- 5. Students will be given an over view of Crisis Intervention Techniques and their uses in arrest control tactics.
+(Example: C.I.T. should be used with available cover for safety)

 IV.
+PERSONAL WEAPONS / POTENTIAL HAZARDS

+General Learning Goal: The students will able to readily identify personal weapon and other dangerous hazards.

+- 1. Suspects hands, head, knees, elbows and feet

+- 2. Weapons and potential weapons

+- 3. Friends or associates of the suspect

+- 4. Potential escape routes

-ALTERNATIVES TO THE USE OF DEADLY FORCE
+V. ALTERNATIVES TO THE USE OF DEADLY FORCE